gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

 Let's setup pydev to distribute the images across the code.

-Go to the `gamedef.py` and after everyting is initiated add the following code :
+Go to the `gamedef.py` and after everything is initiated add the following code :

 ```py
     pyv.preload_assets({